csvloader — Imports the contents of a CSV file and inserts it into a VoltDB table.

 Specifies the network port to use when connecting to the database.
 If you do not specify a port, csvloader uses the default client port 21212.

 Specifies a stored procedure to use for loading each record from the data file.
 The named procedure must exist in the database schema and must accept the fields of the data record as input parameters.
 By default, csvloader uses a custom procedure to batch multiple rows into a single insert operation.
 If you explicitly name a procedure, batching does not occur.

 Specifies the quotation character that is used to enclose values.
 By default, the quotation character is the double quotation mark (").

 Specifies the directory where csvloader writes the three output files.
 By default, csvloader writes output files to the current working directory.
 This argument lets you redirect output to an alternative location.

 Specifies the network address of one or more nodes of a database cluster.
+When specifying an IPv6 address, enclose the address in square brackets.
 By default, csvloader attempts to insert the CSV data into a database on the local system (localhost).
 To load data into a remote database, use the --servers argument to specify the database nodes the loader should connect to.

 Specifies the character used to separate individual values in the input.
 By default, the separator character is the comma (,).